vgrigoryevsky/determiningthefuture/docs/index.md

 # DeterminingTheFuture

-This site is dedicated to gathering and sharing information about the latest developments in understanding, researching, forecasting, modelling, and imagining the future.
+We are a community of people who are fascinated with the future of our society and humanity.
+We explore, discuss and debate ideas that help us imagine and forecast how the future will unfold.

-We document [References](references/index.md) to research articles and non-fiction books that explore relevant theories, methodologies, and methods, along with specific implementations such as software programs, libraries, websites, and applications that offer a glimpse into what the future might hold.
-Additionally, we highlight cultural depictions from sci-fi movies, books, artwork, music, and more.
+We collect the most advanced ideas about the future megatrends, as they [echo](echo/index.md) to us through the brightest minds of leading researchers and futurists.

-A separate section of the website is dedicated to cataloging the most advanced ideas, concepts, and megatrends of the future, as they [echo](echo/index.md) to us through the brightest minds of leading researchers and futurists.
+We document [References](references/index.md) to explore cultural depictions of a future society and to research relevant theories and methods that offer us a glimpse into the future trends.

 In our blog, we strive to interpret these various elements as potential [Pathways to the future](blog/index.md).